 These consolidated financial statements include the financial statements of the Company and its wholly-owned subsidiaries.
-All intercompany transactions are eliminated on consolidation.
-As of December 31, 2022, the Company had five wholly-owned subisidiaries: (i) Vogogo Canada Inc., (ii) Crypto 205 Inc. ("Crypto 205"), (iii) 2700313 Ontario Inc., (iv) 2700311 Ontario Inc., and (v) Copenhagen Minerals Inc.
+All intercompany transactions and balances are eliminated on consolidation.
+As of December 31, 2023, the Company had five wholly-owned subsidiaries: (i) Vogogo Canada Inc., (ii) Crypto 205 Inc. ("Crypto 205"), (iii) 2700313 Ontario Inc., (iv) 2700311 Ontario Inc., and (v) Copenhagen Minerals Inc.

-Notes to Consolidated Financial Statements Years Ended December 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2023 and 2022 (Expressed in Canadian Dollars)